How to Choose Your Wedges

 I have never really seen a huge difference with some of the more exotic options made especially for wedges either.
 These shafts are supposed to impart more spin on the ball, but in practice I have never noticed this.
 I might just not be very good after all!
 I would love to see my wedge shots hit and suck back 5 yards, but it hasn’t happened so far.

-One thing that I do like in a wedge is a bit of customization.
+One thing that I do like in a wedge is a bit of customization, one of the reason why I like component clubs so much.
 This used to be the realm of the tour pro but more and more off the rack options actually offer simple things that stamping.
 How can you possibly take three in the bunker when you have got your initials stamped on the back, right?

 This is just the start and if you really want to push the customization boat as far as possible, some of the boutique brands will let you do whatever you want (and can pay for!)
 This is getting close to the area of the golf club as art, in the same way that putters can be more than just a simple flat stick.